yaroslavros/draft-tls-cert-update/draft-rosomakho-tls-cert-update.md

 # Applicability to DTLS

-This specification is also applicable to DTLS 1.3 {{RFC9147}}.
-The CertificateUpdate and CertificateUpdateRequest messages are handshake messages and are subject to DTLS built-in support for sequencing, fragmentation, retransmission, and replay detection, as specified in {{RFC9147}}.
+This specification is also applicable to DTLS 1.3 {{!DTLS=RFC9147}}.
+The `CertificateUpdate` and `CertificateUpdateRequest` messages are handshake messages and are subject to DTLS built-in support for sequencing, fragmentation, retransmission, and replay detection, as specified in {{DTLS}}.
 No additional protection mechanisms are required beyond the normal DTLS handshake processing.

 # Security Considerations